 Classes in the “Street” Category have the most restrictive rules which keep competitors from feeling the need to make extensive modifications to their cars.
 “Racing” tire compounds are not allowed and only a few parts and changes are allowed to the car beyond what it had on the showroom floor.

-Street Touring® Category (Street Touring Ultra, Roadster, Xtreme, Sport, and "Hot" Hatch)
+Street Touring® Category (Super Street Touring, Street Touring Ultra, Roadster, Xtreme, Sport, and "Hot" Hatch)

 Street Touring classes are the next level up from the Street classes and although they still require true "street" tires, more bolt-on modifications are allowed to make the cars handle better and get through the course quicker.